ORION¶

 FrameDownlinkedfor each transmitted frame

-Start the ground receiver to accept frames:
+Start the ground receiver (in another terminal) to accept frames (can be started earlier):

 FLUSH_MEDIUM_STORAGE